 Measurements of hydrology, climate, water, and soil water chemistry have been going on in Krycklan for over 30 years.
-Data is collected and gathered in Krycklan open database.
+Data is collected and gathered in The Svartberget open database.

 The research done at Krycklan connects terrestrial and aquatic systems and focuses on the biogeochemical composition of small streams and their resistance to changes.
 Some examples of research questions addressed here are: How is the water quality in small streams affected by the snow melting in spring?
 How does the chemistry change when streams flow together and form larger systems ?
 How are the streams affected by air pollution, forestry, and climate change?
 What is the natural variation and what is controlled by humans?

 Thanks to the large size of the catchment area, modeling can be done on the small streams and catchments as well as on rivers and landscape.